Abdul Hamid Khan Bhashani: Early Pakistan days

 After the establishment of India and Pakistan in 1947, following the exit of the British, Bhashani planned his anti-establishment course of action.
-On 23 June 1949, he founded East Pakistan Awami Muslim League.
+On 23 June 1949, he founded the East Pakistan Awami Muslim League.
 Bhasani was elected its president with Shamsul Huq as its General Secretary.
 On 24 July 1949 he organised the first meeting of Awami Muslim League at Armanitola, Dhaka, during which Yar Mohammad Khan contributed and finally established the party in Dhaka.

-On 31 January 1952 he formed the "All Party Language Movement Committee" at the Dhaka Bar Library.
+On 31 January 1952, he formed the "All Party Language Movement Committee" at the Dhaka Bar Library.
 He campaigned for the recognition of Bangla as a national language in Pakistan.
 The National Democratic Front was established under his leadership on 4 December 1953.
-He renamed the Awami Muslim League as the Awami League by removing "Muslim" from its official name in the council session of Awami League held on 21–23 October 1953.
+He renamed the Awami Muslim League as the Awami League by removing "Muslim" from its official name in the council session of Awami League held on 21–23 October 1955.

-The Muslim League Government both in the centre and in the province of East Pakistan lost considerable popularity after the Language Movement of 1952.
+The Muslim League government both in the centre and in the province of East Pakistan lost considerable popularity after the Language Movement of 1952.
 It was seen as not being capable or interested in protecting the interests of East Pakistan.
 With an election to be held in the province in 1954, a new political party emerged to challenge the Muslim League.
 It was called the United Front and comprised the party led by Bhashani and the Krishak Sramik Party led by A. K. Fazlul Huq, former Prime Minister of Bengal.
-The Awami League, under Shahid Suhrawardy also joined the alliance.
+The Awami League, under Huseyn Shaheed Suhrawardy also joined the alliance.
 The United Front won the provincial election in East Pakistan by defeating the Muslim League.

-In May 1954 Bhashani went to Stockholm.
-He was barred from returning to East Pakistan by the government of Iskander Mirza and branded a communist.
+In May 1954, Bhashani went to Stockholm.
+He was barred from returning to East Bengal by the government of Iskander Mirza and branded a communist.
 Between 7 and 23 May 1956, Bhashani went on a hunger strike to demand food for famine affected people.